jeffponce/jeffponce.github.io/_posts/2020-05-29-etl-process.md

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl30.PNG)

 Once everything is set we press Execution Results button on the top right to start the ETL process.
-We should see something similiar to the below.
+We should see something similar to the below.
 This could take some time to run as it is over 1M rows.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl31.PNG)

-After it finishes we should see something similier to the below.
+After it finishes we should see something similar to the below.
 We've found 1 Bad Record and loaded into the Text file we set up.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl32.PNG)

-Before we check it in NotePad++ we will go back to the Control Flow tab and right click the Dats Flow Task and disable it.
+Before we check it in NotePad++ we will go back to the Control Flow tab and right click the Data Flow Task and disable it.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl33.PNG)

 ### First Error
 Using the Bad Record file we can check which row had the error.
-Going back to the orginal data we see that the row shift was due to the extra ; in between 118 and 01 making it two seperate numbers.
-There must have been a error in loading the data that caused it to add the semicolon.
+Going back to the original data we see that the row shift was due to the extra ; in between 118 and 01 making it two separate numbers.
+There must have been an error in loading the data that caused it to add the semicolon.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl34.PNG)
 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl35.PNG)